sysnet4admin/_Lecture_k8s_learning.kit/A/A.2/README.md

 ```

 Note:
- - 1. if you need to add or remove for the hosts, please modify ansible_hosts.ini manually.
+ - If you need to add or remove for the hosts, please modify ansible_hosts.ini manually.
- - 2. If you want to change kubernetes version, please change kube_version on `group_vars/all`
+ - If you want to change kubernetes version, please change kube_version on `group_vars/all`